Oscar-RamosS/Unraveling-Attention-Head-Behavior-in-Vision-Transformers/README.md

 # Unraveling-Attention-Head-Behavior-in-Vision-Transformers
 Official implementation of “From Metrics to Maps: Unraveling Attention Head Behavior in Vision Transformers for Brain MRI Classification”.
 Includes ViT training, attention metric extraction, head ablation analysis, and quantitative explainability tools for medical imaging.

+# Project status
+The project is currently in preparation for release.
+We are finalizing the codebase and documentation, and the repository will be made public shortly.